Aro

 The Elementor widget I created with Cursor AI:

-Does this mean programmers aren’t needed?
+Does this mean programmers are no longer needed?
 Not at all.
 AI is smart, but when code breaks, a real developer is necessary.

 Vibe Coding is excellent for prototypes, MVPs, and small projects.
 For large-scale projects, security, or long-term maintenance, human developers are essential.